adarsh-k-tiwari/news-rl-recommender/README.md

    - **Match Probability:** Likelihood of liking preferred categories (0.0-1.0)
    - **Other Probability:** Likelihood of liking other categories
    - **Total Interactions:** Number of automated interactions to simulate
-   - Click "Start Simulation" to train model automatically
+   - Click `Start Simulation` to train model automatically

 4. **Real-Time Metrics:**
    - **RL Performance:** Shows total reward and recommendations over time